EmmanuelMald/MLOps-vehicle-analysis/README.md

-# MLOps-vehicle-analysis
+# MLOps vehicle analysis

 The goal of this repository is to create and deploy some ML models that can predict:

-- CO<sub>2</sub> emissions
+- CO<sub>2</sub> emissions (g/km)

-- The km/L of a vehicle
+- Autonomy (km/L)

-Based on some parameters such as fuel type, make, basemodel, etc. Allowing to experiment with personalized vehicles and see how each feature might impact on the car autonomy and CO<sub>2</sub> emission.
+Based on some parameters such as fuel type, make, basemodel, etc. Allowing to experiment with personalized vehicles and see how each feature might impact on the car autonomy and CO<sub>2</sub> emissions.

 ## How to run this repo: